jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ## Kollos object

-`ref_count` maintains a reference count that controls the destruction of Kollos interpreters.
 `warn` is for a warning callback -- it's not currently used.
 `buffer` is used by kollos internally, usually